seanchen513/dcp/README.md

 Dynamic Programming:
 - 75 - longest inc subsequence

+Ordering and Permutations:
+- 95 - given num rep by list of digits, find next greater permutation of number in lexicographic ordering
+- 96 - given num as list of digits, return all possible permutations
+- 205 - given integer, find next permutation of it in absolute order

 Math:
 - 70 - given pos integer n, return nth perfect number (digits sum to 10)
 - 74 - num times x appears in n-by-n mult table